Elgg’s approach to the various security issues common to all web applications.

 You must enable SSL support on your server for any of these techniques to work.

-You can also serve your whole site over SSL by simply changing the site URL to include “https” instead of just “http.”
+You can serve your whole site over SSL by changing the site URL to include “https” instead of just “http”.

 Filtering is performed through the function

-filter_tags().
+elgg_sanitize_input().
 This function takes in a string and returns a filtered string.
-It triggers a
+It triggers

-By default Elgg comes with the htmLawed filtering code as a plugin.
+By default Elgg comes with the htmLawed filtering code.
 Developers can drop in any additional or replacement filtering code as a plugin.

 get_input() function has a parameter for turning off filtering.